 Estate planning attorneys can help you plan for the future.

-Attorneys who practice in this area of law also assist clients with:
+Attorneys who practice in estate planning assist clients with:

 - Estate and gift tax strategies